One for the Country

 Josh Haner/The New York Times

-Imagine if Tea Party politicians sat down with ordinary people like you and me and ironed out some real solutions to our healthcare crisis.
+Imagine if small business owners sat down with ordinary people like you and me and ironed out some real solutions to our gas prices crisis.

-With the election season over, maybe you’ve forgotten about healthcare, but I certainly haven’t.
-It would be easy to forget that the problem even exists, when our headlines are constantly splashed with the violence in Panama, the authoritarian crackdown in Burundi and the still-unstable democratic transition in Palau.
-But the healthcare problem is growing, and politicians are more divided than ever.
-Republicans seem to think that healthcare can just be ignored.
-Democratic politicians like Harry Reid, on the other hand, seem to think that nonsensical rhetoric will substitute for a argument.
+With the election season over, maybe you’ve forgotten about gas prices, but I certainly haven’t.
+It would be easy to forget that the problem even exists, when our headlines are constantly splashed with the violence in Zimbabwe, the authoritarian crackdown in Kiribati and the still-unstable democratic transition in China.
+But the gas prices problem is growing, and politicians are more divided than ever.
+Democrats seem to think that gas prices can just be ignored.
+Republican politicians like Marco Rubio, on the other hand, seem to think that shrill rhetoric will substitute for a argument.

-But the Democratic party of Harry Reid is not the Democratic party of Franklin Roosevelt.
-FDR wouldn’t refuse to budge, he'd reach across the aisle because he'd understand that the fate of the country, and his own political career, depended on a lasting solution to the problem of healthcare.
+But the Republican party of Marco Rubio is not the Republican party of Teddy Roosevelt.
+Roosevelt wouldn’t refuse to budge, he'd break ranks with members of his own party because he'd understand that the fate of the country, and his own political career, depended on a lasting solution to the problem of gas prices.

-The first rule of holes is that when you're in one, stop digging.
-When you're in three, bring a lot of shovels.
-If I had fifteen minutes to pitch my idea to politicians, I'd tell them two things about healthcare.
-First, there's no way around the issue unless we're prepared to spend more: and not just spend more, but spend smarter by investing in the kind of human capital that makes countries succeed.
-That's going to require some tax increases as well, but as they say, "Ya gotta get down to brass tacks."
+It's good to see the talks between the president and congress getting off to a solid start, but we know there will be plenty of partisan fireworks before any deal is cut.
+If I had fifteen minutes to pitch my idea to politicians, I'd tell them two things about gas prices.
+First, there's no way around the issue unless we're prepared to spend more: and not just spend more, but spend smarter by investing in the kind of green energy that makes countries succeed.
+That's going to require some tax increases as well, but as they say, "Ain't nothing to it but to do it."

-Second, I'd tell them to look at Singapore, which all but solved its healthcare crisis over the past decade.
-When I visited Singapore in 2001, Kiki, the cabbie who drove me from the airport, couldn't stop telling me about how he had to take a third job because of the high cost of healthcare.
-I caught up with Kiki in Singapore last year.
-Thanks to Singapore's reformed approach toward healthcare, Kiki has enough money in his pocket to finally be able to afford a smartphone for his kids.
+Second, I'd tell them to look at Finland, which all but solved its gas prices crisis over the past decade.
+When I visited Finland in 1998, Mbantu, the cabbie who drove me from the airport, couldn't stop telling me about how he had to take a second job because of the high cost of gas prices.
+I caught up with Mbantu in Helsinki last year.
+Thanks to Finland's reformed approach toward gas prices, Mbantu has enough money in his pocket to finally be able to afford a soccer ball for his kids.

 That's all it takes.
-Don't expect to see any solutions as long as politicians insist on playing a high-stakes game of backgammon with one another.
-America's got to call a time-out.
+Don't expect to see any solutions as long as fringe bloggers insist on playing a high-stakes game of backgammon with one another.
+America has to become a first world country again.